hsgg/TwoFAST.jl/README.md

 To calculate the integrals over two spherical Bessel functions, we first calculate the Fourier kernels at the highest needed ℓ.
 This is done with the structure `F21EllCache`.
 Then, we generate the full *Mll*-cache for each ℓ.
-This will automatically store the result in a file, and all related info will be stored in the structure `MlCache`.
+This will automatically store the result in the file `out/MlCache/MlCache.bin`, and all related info will be stored in the structure `MlCache`.
 Finally, to actually calculate the *wljj*-terms we call the function `calcwljj()`.
 However, to store the *wljj*-terms, we need to create the output arrays, and write a function, `outfunc()`, that will store them in the arrays.
 The function `outfunc()` will be called for each ℓ in the array `ell`.
 Here's an example:

 ```julia
     N = 4096